 The Ferrovia Statale (nationwide train lines) can get you to almost any city that has a train station.
 The easiest way to get to the train station is to take the Minimetrò to the Fontivegge stop.
 To purchase a ticket, or to check train schedules, visit the Trenitalia website.
 For destinations within 50 miles, check the bus lines as well.
 Trenitalia does have an English site, but note that it does not usually announce the railroad strikes.
 You can download a helpful map of the Italian train system here.

 Buses leave daily from Perugia (Piazza Partigiani) to Gubbio, Gualdo Tadino, Marsciano, Bettona, Assisi, Deruta, Todi, Chiusi, Passignano, Castiglione del Lago, Orvieto and others.
 Go to Umbria Mobilità to view the bus schedule, just click “Orari” then “ExtraUrbane“.
 In addition to the bus schedule, this site also includes ferry times to the islands in Lago Trasimeno.

 Sulga Buses (Blue Buses)

-Buses daily from Perugia (Piazza Partigiani) to Rome, Fiumicino Airport, Naples, Pompeii, and Milan. www.sulga.it (Click on AutoLinee)
+Buses daily from Perugia (Piazza Partigiani) to Rome, Fiumicino Airport, Naples, Pompeii, and Milan.
+Visit the Sulga website and click on “AutoLinee”.

 You can rent a car from the train station in Perugia.
-The car rental booths are just to the right if you are facing the station.
+The car rental booths are located to the right if you are facing the station.
 Now TrenItalia EcoRent also rents cars (EcoRent) to be picked up and returned to the station in Perugia.
 They are environmentallt friendly cars that can be reserved as easily as bying a train ticket.
 Note: Nearly all cars have manual transmissions.
-Click Here for a list of companies and contact information.
+Click here for a list of companies and contact information.